Harmonicorps/betaleaf.github.com/_posts/2016-01-14-dota-auto-acceptor.md

   - Starts enabled.
 Press F7 to toggle on/off.
     - Beeps once when off <i class="fa fa-toggle-off"/>.
     - Beeps twice when on <i class="fa fa-toggle-on"/>.
-  - Works at any Windowed Mode or Borderless Resolution. **Fullscreen Mode not supported.**
+  - Works at any Windowed Mode or Borderless Resolution. **Fullscreen and OpenGL modes not supported.**
   - Works on all gamemodes.

 Notes: